alorian/CustomQueryLanguage/README.md

 3. Goto, change the state without consuming next symbol
 4. Accept, the parsing is finished

-The logic behind this adding is to complex to describe it here.
+The logic behind this adding is too complex to describe it here.
 You can check the [parser compiler source code](src/ParserCompiler/ParserCompiler.php) to learn more.

 ### How the transitions table looks like?
 Can you give an example?